 Winter Tree Pruning Tips

-Now that colder weather has arrived, it’s time to start thinking about pruning most of your trees and shrubs—but not all of them.
-Here are some winter tree pruning tips to keep in mind.
+Now that it’s the season to prune some of your trees and shrubs, you may be asking, how?
+Here are some winter tree pruning tips to get you started.

 Winter Tree Pruning Tips

-- Cut at the node where one branch attaches to another.
+- Cut branches at the point where it attaches to another.

 Download Your FREE Tree Pruning Guide